 Yes!
-There are several ways to go about this..
+There are two ways to go about this..

 The water in the tank is incredibly buoyant and very relaxing – it’s entirely possible that you could fall asleep.
 Indeed, some people love to sleep during their float and you should feel free to do the same!
 It’s extremely unlikely that you’ll roll in your sleep in which case the worst that can happen is getting woken up by a bit of salt water in your eyes or mouth.

 Pregnant women love floating!
 There is even a special position you can float in that relieves all of the weight of the baby off of the mother’s body which can be a great help to those suffering from lower back pain.
 If you are in your third trimester, or have any concerns, please consult with your physician before coming in.